-If you’re not sure where to start, a great first step is to speak with a professional about what is needed to refinance your loan.
+If you’re not sure where to start, a great first step is to speak with a professional about what is needed to get or refinance your loan.
 The U.S. Department of Housing and Urban Development (HUD) offers a list of free or low-cost counseling services available where you live.
-They’ll be able to help you put a budget together, clean up your credit if you need to or help you find the right government-backed loans – FHA for low-income borrowers or those with shaky credit, VA loans for our nation’s veterans and their families or USDA loans for rural homes.
+They’ll be able to help you put a budget together, clean up your credit if you need to, or help you find the right government-backed loans – FHA for low-income borrowers or those with shaky credit, VA loans for our nation’s veterans and their families or USDA loans for rural homes.
 They’ll also be able to explain the many different types of mortgages available to home buyers.
 Plus, they may be able to help you work through different alternatives to find a way to refinance your home.

 Find A Co-Signer